Brown-headed Cowbird

 Brown-headed Cowbird, Molothrus ater obscurus, Female.
 Found within the bush at Bahía Santa Rosalillita, Baja California, August 2018.
 Photograph and identification courtesy of Barry Mastro, Escondido, California.

-In Mexico the Brown-headed Cowbird is found throughout the country with the exception that they are absent from the extreme southern states south of Oaxaca and Veracruz.
-The artemisiae subspecies is found in western Mexico from the United States border south to Michocán; the obscurus subspecies is found in northwest Mexico south to Guerrero, northern Tamaulipas and Oaxaca including Baja California and Baja California Sur.
+In Mexico, the Brown-headed Cowbird is found throughout the country with the exception that they are absent from the extreme southern states south of Oaxaca and Veracruz.
+The artemisiae subspecies is found in western Mexico from the United States border south to Michoacán; the obscurus subspecies is found in northwest Mexico south to Guerrero, northern Tamaulipas, and Oaxaca including Baja California and Baja California Sur.

-From a conservation perspective the Brown-headed Cowbird is currently considered to be of Least Concern with stable, widely distributed populations.
-Their North American populations have rapidly expanded, and now estimated to be between 20 million and 40 million individuals, which is attributed primarily to agriculture development and human urbanization generating a serious negative impact on native populations due to brood parasitism.
+From a conservation perspective the Brown-headed Cowbird is currently condisered to be of Least Concern with stable, widely distributed populations.
+Their North American populations have rapidly expanded and are now estimated to be between twenty million and forty million individuals, which is attributed primarily to agriculture development and human urbanization generating a serious negative impact on native populations due to brood parasitism.
 They date to the Late Pleistocene period, 500,000 years ago.